Clinicians are responsible for seeking out their own GCP training.

 Generally, suitable sites for partnership have access to:

 Under the teletrial model, satellite sites are not required to have access or resources to conduct all measures.
 For example, a site may be able to conduct 60% of all measures locally and the remaining 40% can be conducted at the primary site.
 This is still beneficial for the patient as they have potentially reduced their need to travel to the primary site by 60%.

 For trials that are being run through General Practitioners or medical centres, the information would need to at least include medical and nursing staff, pathology, links to pharmacy and safety equipment available.

 Regional Trial Network (RTN) Victoria has the site capabilities of eight cancer clinical trial units listed on their website here.

-Sites have a set of standard operating procedures (SOP) in place available for reference by staff and sponsors.
-They specifically address how teletrials will run at the site.
+You must have a set of standard operating procedures (SOP) in place and available for reference by staff and sponsors.
+They should specifically address how teletrials will run at your site.

 It is the responsibility of the principal investigator/delegate to ensure all essential documents are collected prior to clinical trial initiation and maintained throughout the study.
 All essential documents will be filed in study-specific Investigator Site File (ISF) that may be physical or electronic.